gsbcamargo/gsbcamargo/README.md

 ---
 - 🔭 I’m currently on my way to obtaining my (second) college degree (last year on it, hopefully).
-- 🔜 Finishing some personal projects (can't tell what it is yet tho, hint: SOLID principles).
+- 🔜 Finishing some personal projects.
 - 🌱 I’m focused on the following path: how to be an effective and tech-savvy programmer.
 - 🏆 I'm very much in love with *solving problems*, regardless of the tool used.
 - 💭 I'm a fan of Python, Java, C#, Go and Rust, each one for a different reason.
 Now I'm trying to get used to Elixir and functional programming.